-Next Review Spring 2025
+Next Review Spring 2026

-Policy Approved: 21.03.2024

-Review Period: 1Yr Policy Responsibility: SAH

-Policy Approval: FGB

-Lakelands Academy is a harmonious, inclusive and inspiring environment where students behave in ways that are safe, smart, responsible and kind as well as being self-reflective when required.
+Policy Approved: 1.04.2025 Review Period: 1Yr Policy Responsibility: SAH Policy Approval: FGB Lakelands Academy is a harmonious, inclusive and inspiring environment where students behave in ways that are safe, smart, responsible and kind as well as being self-reflective when required.

-This policy has been developed in consultation with all key stakeholders including staff, students and parents/carers.
+This policy (and subsequent reviews) has been developed in consultation with all key stakeholders including staff, students and parents/carers.